cskinfill/s3-connector/README.md

 |expiration|The time at which the returned pre-signed URL will expire.|yes||
 |method|The HTTP method verb to use for this URL|yes|PUT|

+Returns non null pre-signed URI that can be used to access an Amazon S3 resource without requiring the user of the URL to know the account's AWS security credentials.

 Get Object Content
 ------------------